Updated as of June 2026: This guide reflects current AI voice copyright, disclosure, and platform-policy considerations for creators and businesses.

 Platform Ownership Models

 Voice model ownership resides with AI voice provider companies under standard licensing agreements.
-Podcastle maintains ownership of its 200+ voice models while granting users a license to use them commercially through tiered subscriptions.
+Third-party AI voice platforms typically retain ownership of their underlying voice models while granting users usage rights through subscription or enterprise terms.
+For example, podcasting and voice tools may offer AI voices, voice cloning, or “revoice” features, but users do not own the underlying model unless the contract explicitly says so.
 Respeecher structures exclusive licensing agreements for voice clones, requiring explicit permission from voice owners before creating any replication.
 This permission-based approach contrasts with AI voice platforms that train their AI on publicly scraped data without individual consent.

 Voice content created using AI technologies belongs to the creator, but the underlying synthetic voice model remains platform intellectual property.
 If you generate a podcast with Vozo AI’s translation service, you own the script, editing decisions, and final production, but Vozo AI retains ownership of the voice synthesis technology.
 This licensing structure parallels software as a service models where users access functionality without owning the underlying code.